SI-Traceable Temperature Calibration Based on Optical Lattice Clocks

 The temperature at the surface of the atomic channel is derived from measurements of the BBR shift.
 Due to geometric constraints, the PRT employed for calibration cannot be directly placed on the atomic channel surface.
 To minimize this limitation, the PRT is placed in close proximity to the atomic channel by insertion through a drilled hole.
-Caused by the thermal conductivity of the metal, a temperature gradient \(\Delta T_3\) arises between the atomic channel surface and the PRT.
+Caused by heating from absorption of lattice laser radiation during its passage through the atomic channel and the thermal conductivity of the metal, a temperature gradient \(\Delta T_3\) arises between the atomic channel surface and the PRT.
 We characterize \(\Delta T_3\) as the temperature calibration uncertainty arising from thermal conduction within the measurement chamber.
-To quantify \(\Delta T_3\), we perform finite element simulations at various temperatures within the measurement cavity.
-The simulation details are provided in the Supplementary Material, and the results are presented in Fig.~\ref{fig4}(c).
+To quantify \(\Delta T_3\), finite element simulations at various temperatures within the measurement cavity was performed.
+The simulation details are provided in the Appendix, and the results are presented in Fig.~4(c).
 Given the high thermal conductivity of copper, the material constituting the cavity, the finite element simulation results demonstrate that \(\Delta T_3\) remains below 0.5 mK at 200s.

-The overall temperature calibration uncertainty is expressed as $\Delta T_{\text{total}} = \sqrt{(\Delta T_1)^2 + (\Delta T_2)^2 + (\Delta T_3)^2}.$
+The angular dependence of the carbon nanotube emissivity contributes an emissivity uncertainty, which we propagate to the temperature calibration uncertainty $\Delta T_{emission}$.
+As detailed in the Appendix, the resulting emission-induced temperature uncertainty reaches a maximum of $\Delta T_{emission} = 0.6 $~mK across the measured cavity temperature range.
+The overall temperature calibration uncertainty is expressed as

 We calculated \(\Delta T_{\text{total}}\) for different calibration temperatures and measurement times, and the results are shown in Fig.~\ref{fig4}(d).
-The region enclosed by the red line indicates \(\Delta T_{\text{total}} < 15\)~mK, demonstrating that our setup achieves a temperature calibration with an uncertainty better than 15~mK over the range of $200 \sim 350$ K, which is on par with the calibration uncertainty of the First-Class Platinum Resistance Thermometer Standard.
+The region enclosed by the red line indicates \(\Delta T_{\text{total}} < 17\)~mK, demonstrating that our setup propose a temperature calibration with an uncertainty better than 17~mK over the range of $200 \sim 350$ K, which is on par with the calibration uncertainty of the First-Class Platinum Resistance Thermometer Standard.